 made mortal and subject to decref.
 That still wouldn’t be a problem

 until somehow the decrefs continue on that object until it reaches 0.

-For many immortal objects, like
+For statically allocated immortal objects, like

-None, the extension will crash
+None, the extension

-forever.
-That code will probably crash.
+around forever.
+That code would probably crash.

 Again, the likelihood of this happening is extremely small, even on 32-bit builds.
 It would require roughly a billion decrefs on that one object without a corresponding incref.
 The most likely scenario is the following: